Louis Huth: Assessment and influence

 Barbara Bryant has recently provided a more sympathetic opinion of Huth, who 'was noted for his taste and collecting', and she continued,'Helen and Louis Huth formed an extraordinary collection of modern paintings and decorative arts.
 Huth's tastes turned towards the Aesthetic preoccupations of his friend [Dante Gabriel] Rossetti with whom he vied for the pick of blue-and-white porcelain in the 1860s.
 At about this time Watts painted Helen again in a work that betrays the increasingly Aesthetic taste of the Huths, as the figure wears pale whitish grey, verging on blue, a colour scheme equally apparent in the first painting they bought from Whistler in 1865, The Symphony in White, No. 3.

 As regards porcelain, 'It was Rossetti who introduced [Huth] to the beauty of the china of 'old Nankin' and Louis continued to collect it throughout his life'.
 Huth owned what at one time was regarded as one of the most important specimens of old Chinese Blue-and-White, the prunus-blossom vase, called a ginger-jar, which was sold at Christie's, when the Huth collection came under the hammer, for no less than £6,195, a huge sum in those days.
 This oviform (or egg-shaped) vase (lot 31 in the 1905 sale) measures 10¼ inches in height.
 It is decorated with branches of white prunus-blossom, upon a ground of blue which looks as if marbled.
 It is an example of the white upon blue, rather than blue upon white.
 On 3 August 1866, Rossetti had gone to see Huth's famous 'ginger-jar'.
 The vase's latest outing was also at Christie's, London, on 7 April 1997, where it was sold for £24,000 (an indication of how prices have fallen).

+Huth's Oriental porcelain was described by Sir Augustus Wollaston Franks as a brilliant series along side fellow contemporary collector Alfred Morrison.